SirGFM/FallingBlocks/docs/game/base_architecture.md

 * `BaseEntity`: Most generic entity implementation, should be inherited by every entity.
 Implements moving, turning and falling.
 * `BaseBlock`: Basic block; inherits `BaseEntity`.
 Customize falling (so it's delayed).
 * `BaseAnimatedEntity`: Basic mobile entity; inherits `BaseEntity`.
 Implements various functions to enable moving the entity around blocks.

+## `level`

+Scripts related to level logic.
+All levels are loaded by the single component `Loader`, which keeps track of many events: initial player position, the various checkpoints thorough the level, how to load the next level etc.